SonOfAdki/Blades-in-the-Dark/README.md

 # Blades in the Dark Character Sheet

-This is a character sheet for Blades in the Dark for use on Roll20.
+This is a character sheet for Blades in the Dark for use on Roll20, currently being converted to work for the pirate hack Sea of Dead Men.

+Original sheet by Jakob Oesinghaus, from whom this is forked.

 ## Changelog